 While you can use crafty elements, UI kits, and other tools to create a modern web app, ignoring certain psychological aspects can end up costing you a lot of engagement.
 Furthermore, if you’re a frontend developer who’s been tasked with designing the app in addition to building it, starting from the psychological angle ensures that your design still works for users.

-So let’s take a look at the seven most common web design mistakes according to psychology.
+So let’s take a look at some of the most common web design mistakes according to psychology.

 1. Using an unsuitable color scheme